Gerakas/To-Do-List/README.md

 ##SITE GOALS

 -	The website is simple in design, allowing users to be able to navigate it with ease.
+Users can:
-Users can: o	Understand the layout effectively and with ease. o	Start creating their own lists quickly without having to spend a long time learning the UI.
+-- Understand the layout effectively and with ease.
+-- Start creating their own lists quickly without having to spend a long time learning the UI.

 -	The website can be personalised, providing a unique experience for each user.
 Users can: o	Edit the theme/ colours of the website to fit their liking.